South Sudan accuses Sudan of attacks in disputed borderland

 Both sides had agreed in March to set up a border buffer zone and resume cross-border oil flows in a bid to end hostilities after coming close to war in April 2012, in the worst violence since the South seceded two years ago.

-The African Union is trying to defuse the oil showdown but mistrust remains deep between the neighbours, which fought one of Africa’s oldest civil wars between 1983 and 2005.
+The African Union is trying to defuse the oil showdown but mistrust remains deep between the neighbors, which fought one of Africa’s oldest civil wars between 1983 and 2005.

 South Sudan’s army spokesman Philip Aguer said two Sudanese MiG warplanes had bombed military positions in the disputed Jau area on Wednesday, wounding four soldiers and two civilians.